dmnfarrell/snipgenie/README.md

 _My sample files are not being parsed properly._

 This may be because your sample names are unusual.
 The program extracts the unique sample names from the files by using the '_' symbol as delimeter.
 If your names differ you can supply a different delimeter with the labelsep option.

+_I added new files and tried to re-run but it failed._

+This is because the samples don't match the previous variant call output.
+You might see a `different number of samples` warning.
+By default the results of mpileup are not overwritten as this is the slowest step.
+You should first delete the file `raw.bcf` in the output folder and run again.

 ## BTBGENIE